 This article was written by Amanda Rose Newton, a freelance writer and garden reviewer for The Spruce.
 As an entomologist, she delighted in personally testing out the products to provide advice to those trying to navigate the confusing world of pest-control products.

-To make this list, Amanda Rose first consulted with Cindy Mannes, senior vice president of public affairs at the National Pest Management Association.
+To make this list, Newton first consulted with Cindy Mannes, senior vice president of public affairs at the National Pest Management Association.
 Then, she selected products based on factors including cost, ease of use, and purported effectiveness, and tested each in her own kitchen, following each manufacturer's instructions.
 At the end of a two-week period, she counted trapped flies for each method and compared them.